 Look into what the normal procedure is for expressing continued interest, and take the time to draft a strong letter or email.

 Your letter should first focus on thanking the admissions committee for taking the time to reconsider your application.
-Considering at least hundreds of students are waitlisted each year, these committees have to go through countless letters each year!
+Considering at least hundreds of students are waitlisted each year, these committees must go through countless letters yearly!

 Next, you need to demonstrate that your waitlisted school is your top choice and why.
 Do not simply recount all the school has to offer you!
 Also, discuss what you can offer the school and how you can contribute to its values.